All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can peptides reverse aging or just slow it?

-The honest answer is that we do not fully know yet.
+The honest answer is that we don't fully know yet.
 The TRIIM trial demonstrated epigenetic age reversal (not with peptides specifically, but with a GH-based regimen).
 Individual peptides like epithalon target hallmarks that are theoretically reversible.
 Practically, most patients experience a slowing of age-related decline and improvement in biomarkers rather than dramatic reversal.
 The distinction between slowing and reversing may become clearer as biological age testing matures.

 Are there peptide stacks that should never be combined?